-The Penn State Children’s Hospital Approach to Pediatric Ear, Nose and Throat Care
+The Penn State Health Children’s Hospital Approach to Pediatric Ear, Nose and Throat Care

 Pediatric ear, nose and throat (ENT) doctors are trained experts in both common and complex ENT conditions that affect infants, children and adolescents.
 Your child’s pediatrician may refer you to a pediatric ear, nose and throat doctor – also called a pediatric otolaryngologist – if your child has a condition that needs a higher level of attention which only this kind of specialist can provide.
 This includes the ability to perform head and neck surgery.

 At Penn State Health Children’s Hospital, we deliver advanced pediatric ENT treatment driven by the most up-to-date science and technology.
 We aim to educate families about conditions and treatments and then work with them to find the best treatment approach for their child.
 And we do all this in a friendly, inviting environment designed with children in mind.

 Advanced Training in Pediatric Head and Neck Disorders

 Our pediatric otolaryngologists have completed advanced training in the care of pediatric head and neck disorders, including sinonasal and skull base disease and tumors of the head and neck.
 Working as a team with other specialists, they provide holistic care for these conditions using the most advanced technologies and methods.
 Just some of the services we are experienced in include stereotactic image navigation, robotic technology, microscopic surgery and the use of laser technology when appropriate.